onboard-id/documentation/api.md

 If successful, server response as follows:
 ```
 {
-    invitation: <a unique URL that allows end users to receive the credential is their mobile wallet>,
+    invitation: <a unique URL that allows end users to receive the credential in their mobile wallet>,
     credentialID: <a unique identifier for that specific credential>
 }
 ```